lucian-pdev/Python-course-progression-and-practice-by-lucian-pdev/README.md

 Disclaimer

 All code is written by me based on course exercises.
 No proprietary course materials or copyrighted content are shared.
-The original courses are available on netacad.com, offered by Cisco in collaboration with DevNet Group.
+The original courses are available on netacad.com, offered by Cisco in collaboration with the Python Institute.
 Thank you for offering me the chance to create programs!